-As far as sneakers concerns, I have found that certain shoe companies such as Asics and Saucony are more consistent ones when it comes to manufacturing shoes that fit children with narrow feet.
+As far as sneakers are concerned, I have found that certain shoe companies such as Asics and Saucony are the more consistent ones when it comes to manufacturing shoes that fit children with narrow feet.

-As far as dress shoes, sandals, boots, and casual shoes concerns, I have found Naturino to be the best shoe company for children with narrow feet.
+As far as dress shoes, sandals, boots, and casual shoes concern, I have found Naturino to be the best shoe company for children with narrow feet.

-Even though those are my 3 most favorite shoe companies for children with narrow feet, there are only certain shoe styles among these companies that will work for a child with narrow feet.
-What I mean by this is that not all Asics and Saucony shoe styles will fit the shape of a child with narrow feet, only certain specific styles.
+Even though those are my favorite shoe companies for children with narrow feet, there are only certain shoe styles that will work for a child with narrow feet.
+What I mean by this is that not all Asics, Saucony, and Naturino shoe styles will fit the shape of a child with narrow feet, only certain specific styles.

 In addition to finding a shoe style that fits your child’s narrow feet perfectly, the shoes must also provide good everyday support to keep your kids’ feet and legs healthy.
-Shoes that come with a substantial sole that provide good shock absorption will minimize the impact that your kids’ feet take when they come in contact with the ground.
+Shoes that come with a substantial outsole that provides good shock absorption minimize the impact that your kids’ feet take when they come in contact with the ground.
 In addition to being supportive, the shoes must be lightweight and flexible at the same time.

 My 2 Best Tips for Kids with Narrow Feet

-✅ Children with narrow feet don’t need as much growing room.
-As a standard rule, I always recommend providing children with a half a size longer or 3/8 of an inch between their longest toe and the end of the shoes.
-Please note that your kids longest toe might not necessarily be the big toe, it can be the second or even the third toe.
+1️⃣ Children with narrow feet don’t need as much growing room.
+As a standard rule, I always recommend providing children with a half a size longer (3/16 of an inch or 0.4 centimeters) of space between their longest toe and the end of the shoes.
+Please note that your kids’ longest toe might not necessarily be the big toe, it can be the second or even the third toe.
 I have noticed how the foot of a child that has narrow feet tends to grow at a slower rate.

-✅ I always recommend shoes that come with shoelaces over Velcro closure, since shoelaces will hug your kids’ feet better, filling up any remaining gap and providing your child with better support and stability.
+2️⃣ I always recommend shoes that come with shoelaces over velcro closure, as shoelaces will hug your kids’ feet better, filling up any remaining gap and providing your child with better support and stability.

-Shoes that are too short, too long, too narrow, or too wide, will create issues to your child’s feet.
-This is why you must fit you kids’ shoes just right.
+Shoes that are too short, too long, too narrow, or too wide, will create issues with your child’s feet.
+This is why you must fit your kids’ shoes just right.

-If you identify with this, start by taking a look at a map that I created where I showcase the best fitting children’s shoe stores by state.
-Go to the link below:
+If you identify with this, start by taking a look at a resource that I created where I showcase the best-fitting children’s shoe stores by state.

 Still not able to locate a good shoe store in your area?
-Take a look at an article along with a video that I created where I describe the simplest, yet most effective way to figure out your child’s exact foot size from home:
+Take a look at a virtual shoe fitting service I created where I describe the simplest, yet most effective way to figure out your child’s exact foot size from home.

 Now that you know how to figure out your child’s exact foot size from home and what features your kids’ shoes must provide, you are ready to take a look at a selection of the best shoes for kids with narrow feet.

-If you try any of the shoe styles that I recommend and the shoes are still gaping too much either at the front part of the shoes or around the ankles, there are 2 steps that you can follow that will help the shoes fit and feel better.
+If you try any of these shoes that I recommend and the shoes are still gaping too much either at the front part of the shoes or around the ankles, there are 2 steps that you can follow that will help the shoes fit and feel better.

 The tongue pad will push your kids’ feet back, securing the heels against the back of the shoes, and filling up any remaining gap inside the shoes.

-2nd Method: Place a full length insole inside your kids’ shoes.
+➡️ 2nd Method: Place a full-length insole inside your kids’ shoes.
 I am not talking about an orthotic, just a regular insole like the one that comes with the shoes.
-This will raise your kids’ feet up and fill up some of the extra space inside the shoe.
+This will raise your kids’ feet and fill up some of the extra space inside the shoe.
 This approach can be more expensive, and I have always found placing a tongue pad to be more effective.